call-me-Neuro/json_management/README.rst

 json-management
 ===============

+Hi!
+This is my first project on github and maybe it is not very usefull, i just want to increase my lvl and maybe meet some criticism!
+Also i want to work at IT but now i am hihgschool student.

 json data manager

 you have object and you can edit it as you need and save when you need